tskit-dev/msprime/README.txt

 =======

 Msprime is a reimplementation of Hudson's classical ms program for modern datasets.
-It is under heavy development at the moment, and the present code should be considered beta quality.
-Bugs may be present, and the API might change considerably.
-We provide an ms-compatible command line interface ``mspms``, which should be useful to fit into existing workflows.
-However, the Python API is the recommended way to use msprime to gain full advantage of its internal structures.

-Full documentation is forthcoming.
+The Python API and storage format are currently under development and are not fully documented, but the command line interface ``mspms`` is reliable and ready for use.
+This program provides a fully ``ms`` compatible interface, and can be used as a drop-in replacement in existing workflows.

 *************
 Requirements
 *************

-Msprime requires Python 2.7+ (Python 3 versions are fully supported from 3.1 onwards), the `GNU Scientific Library <http://www.gnu.org/software/gsl/>`_ and `HDF5 <https://www.hdfgroup.org/HDF5/>`_ version 1.8 or later, which are available for all major platforms.
+Msprime requires Python 2.7+ (Python 3 versions are fully supported from 3.1 onwards), the `GNU Scientific Library <http://www.gnu.org/software/gsl/>`_, and `HDF5 <https://www.hdfgroup.org/HDF5/>`_ version 1.8 or later.
+These packages are available for all major platforms.
 For example, to install on Debian/Ubuntu use::

     # apt-get install python-dev libgsl0-dev libhdf5-serial-dev pkg-config